Multimodal Safe Control for Human-Robot Interaction

-where $k_i$ is the desired level to stay safe with respect to for mode $i$.
-To satisfy the probabilistic constraint \eqref{eqn:gauss_safety}, we need a way to pick the $k\sigma$ bound for each mode.
-One easy way to guarantee this constraint is satisfied is to pick a fixed value $k$ for all $k_i$ such that $\Gamma(k)\geq1-\epsilon$.
-For example, our experiments use $\epsilon=0.003$, which gives us that any $k\geq3$ will allow us to satisfy our constraint.
+where $k_i$ represents the desired safety level for mode $i$.
+To satisfy the probabilistic constraint \eqref{eqn:gauss_safety}, we need a way to pick $k_i$ bound for each mode.
+One easy way to guarantee this constraint is satisfied is to pick a fixed value $k$ for all $k_i$ such that $\chi_n^2(k^2)\geq1-\epsilon$.
+For example, our experiments use $\epsilon=0.003$, so for a 1D system, any $k\geq3$ will satisfy the constraint.
 We refer to this method as the Naive Multimodal Safe Set Algorithm (\textbf{N-MMSSA}).
 The final constraints for the naive version are then:

-where $k$ is chosen such that $\Gamma(k)\geq1-\epsilon$.
-These constraints define the set of safe controls $\mathcal{U}^S(x)=\{u \mid L(x) u \leq S_i(x), \forall i\}$.
+where $k$ is chosen such that $\chi_n^2(k^2)\geq1-\epsilon$.
+These constraints define the set of safe controls $\mathcal{U}^S(x)=\{u \mid L(x) u \leq S_i(x,\theta_i), \forall i\}$.
 Since all the constraints are parallel in the control space (since $L(x)$ does not depend on $\theta$), we can take the most conservative constraint to define the safe set of controls:

 The safe control input will be determined by projecting a reference control $u_{ref}$ to the set of safe controls $\mathcal{U}^S$.
-Since $L(x)u\leq S^*(x)$ is a linear constraint, this can be formulated as a quadratic program:
+Since $L(x)u\leq S^*(x)$ is linear in $u$, this can be formulated as a quadratic program:

+Here, the constraint $u\in\mathcal{U}^S$ is linear based on $\mathcal{U}^S$ defined in \eqref{eqn:qp_constraint}.
 Following the original Safe Set Algorithm \cite{liu2014control}, the safety controller should only be active when necessary:

 Though this method will satisfy the probabilistic safety constraint, it may be overly conservative, since it stays safe with respect to a fixed bound per mode $\theta_i$, even if the probability $P(\theta_i)$ that the system is in that mode is arbitrarily low.
-Notice that in \figref{fig:control_constraints}, this controller picks the most conservative control constraint, so we look for a way to more intelligently choose $k$ for each mode.
+Notice that in \figref{fig:control_constraints}, N-MMSSA picks the most conservative control constraint, so we look for a way to more intelligently choose $k$ for each mode.